 Working at a time when baseball abhorred change of any stripe, Charlie Finley had more ideas and imagination than all his fellow owners put together.
 Tactless, rude, and vulgar, he could outwork everyone, running his insurance company in Chicago while badgering his baseball employees at long distance.
-In an age before cellular telephones, Finley spent hours on the phone, usually with someone who would rather have been doing anything other than talking to Charlie.
+Working in an age before cellular telephones, Finley spent hours on the phone, usually with someone who would rather have been doing anything other than talking to Charlie.
 He was a professional salesman, and worked his fellow owners by browbeating them until they might finally give in.
-Most of the crazy ideas he advanced--orange baseballs and bases--never caught on, but a few that did--World Series night games, the designated hitter--changed the game forever.
+Most of the crazy ideas he advanced — orange baseballs and bases — never caught on, but a few that did — World Series night games, the designated hitter — changed the game forever.

 If the architect of the great Athletics had been anyone other than Finley, he might have received a book contract, and spent his retirement years giving speeches on college campuses.
 Since it was Finley, everyone could hardly wait until he got out of baseball so that they could unplug their noses.
 It is amusing to imagine what the other owners must have felt watching this man hoist the World Series trophy every year on national television.

 Charles Oscar Finley was born on February 22, 1918, just outside Birmingham, in an area that is now incorporated as Ensley, Alabama.
 Randolph Finley, Charles’s grandfather had come to the area from Ireland and worked in the steel mills.
 He and Emma Caroline Finley raised 11 children, one of whom, Oscar, was Charles’s father.
 Emma Fields, Charles’s mother, came from Georgia originally, but her family made it to Birmingham when she was a child.
 Oscar met Emma when he was working as an apprentice at the steel mill.
 They soon married, settled in a residential neighborhood, and were very active in the Baptist Church.